 With so many data formats and so many applications to pull from, it’s important that your BI platform is able to integrate as many different types of data as possible under a single roof, seamlessly combining disparate forms of information into an actionable report.

-Match these critical features up within your BI requirements template to ensure you are researching and selecting the ideal BI platform for your organization
+Match up these critical BI software features within your BI requirements template to ensure you are researching and selecting the ideal BI platform for your organization

 Key Survey Insights